isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``lease6-bulk-apply`` was implemented to address
-the performance penalty in the High Availability when a single DHCPv6
+the performance penalty in the High-Availability mode when a single DHCPv6
-transaction resulted in multiple lease updates sent to the partner if
+transaction resulted in multiple lease updates sent to the partner, if
 multiple address and/or prefix leases were allocated.
 Consider the case
 when a DHCPv6 client requests the assignment of two IPv6 addresses and two IPv6
-prefixes.
-That may result in allocation of 4 leases.
-In addition, the
+prefixes: that may result in allocation of 4 leases.
+In addition,
-DHCPv6 may assign different address than requested by the client during
+DHCPv6 may assign a different address than the one requested by the client during
-the renew or rebind and delete the leases previously used by this client.
+the renew or rebind stage, and delete the leases previously used by this client.
-The are 6 of lease changes sent between the HA partners is in this case.
+There are six lease changes sent between the HA partners in this case.
-Sending these updates in individual commands, e.g. ``lease6-update``
+Sending these updates in individual commands, e.g. via ``lease6-update``,
-is highly inefficient and produces unnecessary delays in communication
+is highly inefficient and produces unnecessary delays in communication,
-between the HA partners and in sending the response to the DHCPv6 client.
+both between the HA partners and in sending the response to the DHCPv6 client.

 The ``lease6-bulk-apply`` command deals with this
 problem by aggregating all lease changes in a single command.
 Both